raspberrypilearning/whoopi-cushion/worksheet.md

 	![](images/pi-gnd-connection.png)

-	*Note that if you have an older Raspberry Pi model you'll only have 26 pins but they have the same layout.*
+	**Note**: if you have an older Raspberry Pi model you'll only have 26 pins but they have the same layout.

 1. Plug the other wire onto GPIO pin 2: